 This Cheeseburger and Fries Chowder is comfort food 101!
-This creamy soup tastes just like bitting into the best bacon cheeseburger ever.
+This creamy potato soup tastes just like bitting into a giant bacon cheeseburger…in soup form!

 Looking For More Soup Recipes?